smile-plzz/-Bangladesh-Constitution-RAG-System/README.md

 - **`docs/PROJECT_DETAILS.md`**: A detailed overview of the project architecture, data pipeline, and RAG pipeline.
 - **`docs/DEVELOPMENT_LOG.md`**: A log of the development process.

+## Project Management

+For the current development plan and task list, see `docs/TASK_LIST.md`.